 Next, the youth can begin taking driver's education, either online or in a classroom.
 In Texas, the process for getting a driver's license starts with completing 76 hours of driver's education.
 The requirements for these hours are as follows: 32 hours of driver's education (if under 18 years old) and 44 hours of supervised behind-the-wheel driving training (14 of these hours can be completed with a driving school; the other 30 need to be done with an adult 21 or over in the passenger seat, and 10 of these hours must be done at night).
 The supervising person does not need to be part of the youth's advocacy team.
-For more information about driver's education requirements in Texas, see the Department of Licensing and Regulation website.
+For more information about driver's education website.